payu-india/CMS-Chatbot/docs/partners/refer-merchants-using-api.md

 ## Merchant Onboarding Process

-The merchant onboarding flow consists of several key steps:
+The Merchant Onboarding flow consists of several key steps:

 1. Create a merchant record with basic details
 2. Update additional merchant information as needed